jvxtaposed/CSE182/README.md

 ### Homework/Assignments

 - Submit the code and the output (text file) for the assignment via Gradescope.
-- Late assignment policy.
-10% off for each day after the submission deadline.
+- Late assignment policy: 10% off for each day after the submission deadline.
 - No submission accepted 3 days beyond due date.
-- Regrade requests must be made on Gradescope, within 7 days after graded assignments are returned.
+- Regrade requests must be made on Gradescope within 7 days after graded assignments are returned.
 No regrade request will be accepted subsequently.

 | Assignment | Due Date  | Data & Resources |
 | ------------- |:-------------:| -----:|